leopold-weidner/DBDIpy/README.md

                                    method = "spearman", threshold = 0.9, mass_error = 2)
 ```

 The function will return a dictionary holding one DataFrame for each adduct type that was defined.
-A typical output looks the following:
+A typical output looks like the following:

 ```python
 ##output search results